-Join us in our monthly clinics to learn how to and also get resources including yearly breast examination reminder cards to help you keep up with your monthly breast examinations
+Book an appointment at our clinic to learn how to and also get resources including yearly breast examination reminder cards to help you keep up with your monthly breast examinations

-At the monthly clinic, you will be provided with:
+At our clinic, you will be provided with:

 - Awareness Lectures on how to prevent common diseases that affect women including breast and cervical cancers